pypa/pipx/templates/index.md

 pipx completions
 ```

-## Overview
+## Overview: What is `pipx`?

+pipx is a tool to help you install and run end-user applications written in Python. pipx **is not** a tool for development or publishing of your code.
+It's kind of like macOS's `brew` (if you are familiar with that), but for Python applications.

 Python and PyPI allow developers to distribute code with "console script entry points".
 These scripts let users call into Python code from the command line, effectively acting like standalone applications.

-`pipx` is a tool to install and run any of the thousands of Python applications available on PyPI in a safe, convenient, and reliable way.
-In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.
-Not all Python packages have entry points, but many do.
+`pipx` is a tool to install and run any of the thousands of Python applications available on PyPI in a safe, convenient, and reliable way. **In a way, it turns Python Package Index (PyPI) into a big app store for Python applications.** Not all Python packages have entry points, but many do.

-`pipx` lets you:
+`pipx` enables you to:

-- Safely install packages to isolated virtual environments, while globally exposing their CLI entry points so you can run them from anywhere (see the `install` command)
+- Safely install packages to isolated environments, while globally exposing their CLI entry points so you can run them from anywhere (see the `install` command).
+This guarantees no dependency conflicts and clean uninstalls!
 - Easily list, upgrade, and uninstall packages that were installed with pipx
-- Run the latest version of a CLI application in a temporary environment (see the `run` command)
+- Run the latest version of a Python application in a temporary environment (see the `run` command)
-- Run binaries from the `__pypackages__` directory per PEP 582 as a companion tool to [pythonloc](https://github.com/cs01/pythonloc)

 Best of all, pipx runs with regular user permissions, never calling `sudo pip install` (you aren't doing that, are you? 😄).